37 Plants That Can Cause Chaos in Your Yard

 It may surprise you to learn just how many plants can cause stomachaches, diarrhea or even death when eaten.
 Gardeners with small children and pets may want to avoid planting the extremely toxic datura and castor bean.
 The seed in the fleshy red fruit of the yew, the nuts of horse chestnut trees and all parts of the oleander plant are also toxic.
 And don’t forget the mushrooms Mother Nature sometimes scatters in the yard.

 Perhaps the most important thing to do for children is to curb their sense of adventure when it comes to eating items from the landscape.

 You should also keep houseplants, seeds and bulbs out of the reach of small children and pets.
 And store all garden chemicals in their original containers in a secure location.

 Lastly, reduce the risk by identifying and labeling all your landscape plants.
-As a gardener, it is great to have a record of what’s planted where.
-But as a parent or pet owner, you never know when this kind of information will be useful in the case of an emergency.
+As a gardener, it’s great to keep a record of what’s planted where.
+As a parent or pet owner, you never know when this kind of information will be useful in an emergency.

 MAY Cause skin irritation

 - Pencil cactus (euphorbia)